bjpfox/leetcode/README.md

 # LeetCode
-A repo for storing my solutions to various LeetCode problems.
+A repo for storing my solutions to various LeetCode problems - when I solve a LeetCode problem, the code is automatically pushed to this repo.

-Every time I solve a LeetCode problem, the code gets pushed to this repo.
 Powered by the [LeetHub](https://github.com/arunbhardwaj/LeetHub-2.0) Chrome Extension.

 ## Latest stats